gitcoinco/codefund/README.md

 ## TODO: This section needs to be fixed

 1. Setup a complete docker and docker-compose installation
-1. Clone this repository
+2. Clone this repository
-1. Copy `.env-sample` to `.env`
+3. Copy `.env-sample` to `.env`
-1. Run docker-compose up -d to run the containers
+4. Run docker-compose build to built the phoenix app into image
-1. Create the database: docker-compose run phoenix mix ecto.create
+5. Create the database: docker-compose run phoenix mix ecto.create
-1. Run the migrations: docker-compose run phoenix mix ecto.migrate
+6. Run the migrations: docker-compose run phoenix mix ecto.migrate
-1. Seed the database: docker-compose run phoenix mix ecto.migrate
+7. Run the services: docker-compose up
-1. Visit [localhost:4000](http://localhost:4000) to see code sponsor running.
+8. Visit [localhost:4000](http://localhost:4000) to see code sponsor running.

 #### Without Docker (native setup)